-TB preventive therapy should be started for all eligible people and the start date recorded on the HIV care/antiretroviral therapy card (Encounter section).
-Those who accept treatment and receive at least the first dose should then be recorded in the antiretroviral therapy registers (isoniazid start month and year column).
+TPT should be started for all eligible people living with HIV and the start date should be recorded on the HIV care/antiretroviral therapy card (Encounter section).
+Those who accept treatment and receive at least the first dose should then be recorded in the antiretroviral therapy registers (TPT start month and year column).

 Numerator.
-Count the total number of people living with HIV newly enrolled in HIV treatment during the reporting period who start treatment for latent TB infection (i.e., those who receive at least one dose of anti-TB drugs, such as isoniazid).
+Count the total number of people on antiretroviral therapy during the reporting period who are eligible for TPT and who start TPT (i.e., those who receive at least one dose of the regimen).

 Denominator.
-Count the total number of people living with HIV newly registered for antiretroviral therapy during the reporting period.
+The formula for determining the number of people on HIV treatment who are eligible for TPT during the reporting period is as follows: